 Step 1: Start the Lemon Butter Sauce

-In a hot pan, melt 3 tablespoons of vegan butter.
+In a hot pan, melt 3 tablespoons of butter.
 Once melted, add the shallots and sauté until the shallots become soft and translucent, but not crispy.

+Once the shallots are soft, add 1 tablespoon of lemon zest and stir with the shallots until fragrant.
 Then, with the heat on high, add 2 tablespoons of white wine.
 Stir and allow it to simmer and reduce.

-Once the wine is fully reduced, add ¼ cup of lemon juice.
+Once the wine is almost fully reduced, add ¼ cup of lemon juice.
 Bring this to a gentle simmer.

 Step 2: Finish the sauce and cook the pasta

+To the lemon butter sauce, add 2 tablespoons of drained capers.
+Stir the capers into the sauce.
 Drain the cooked pasta and add it directly to the sauce.
 Keep some of the pasta water in a separate cup or bowl.

 Step 3: Final Touches!

-Fully combine the pasta into the sauce.
+Stir to fully combine the pasta into the sauce.
 Add salt, garlic powder, and onion powder and stir.

 If necessary (if the pasta looks too dry and not silky), add a small amount of the pasta water and stir.
 This should help loosen up the pasta and add more starch to the sauce.